lit-illumination-technology/lit_web_server/README.md

 ## Setup
 ### Configuration
 Configuration is done through environment variables.
-`LIT_PORT` specifies which port the server should run on.
 If `LIT_USER` and `LIT_PASSWORD` are defined, basic authentication will be required.
+This should be run with gunicorn

 ### Installation
 1. Go to your home directory